 Technical electives counted toward the graduation requirements for the EVEN BS degree may not be taken pass/fail.
+Exceptions to these rules will be considered by petition to the Environmental Engineering faculty.

 4.4.3.
 Specific Inclusions and Exclusions for Technical Electives